mtlynch/mtlynch.io/content/retrospectives/2024/08/index.md

 {{<img src="bonobos-tees.webp" has-border="true" caption="I ordered three of the same t-shirt for video continuity.">}}

-It's just a solid navy Bonobos t-shirt, the same style that I'd wear on a normal day.
+It's a simple navy Bonobos t-shirt, the same style that I'd wear on a normal day.
 I figure that having three will mean that at least one is available even if two are in the laundry.

 ## Magic moments from the live course